Taxis in Madrid

 Madrid Taxi Tips

-- Although it’s becoming increasingly popular, not all taxis in Madrid have the ability to accept card payments, so be sure to carry enough small bills in cash with you.
+- Although it’s becoming increasingly popular, not all taxis in Madrid have the ability to accept card payments, so be sure to carry enough small bills in cash with you unless you pre-book online.

 - Taxis in Madrid aren't required to carry baby seats, but you can bring and fit your own at no extra cost.